metacpan/metacpan-cpan-extracted/distros/D/Dist-Zilla-Plugin-RPM/README.md

 # COPYRIGHT AND LICENSE

-This software is copyright (c) 2017 by vincent Lequertier, Stephen Clouse.
+This software is copyright (c) 2020 by Vincent Lequertier, Stephen Clouse.

 This is free software; you can redistribute it and/or modify it under the same terms as the Perl 5 programming language system itself.